xxsimoxx/stats-for-update-manager/readme.txt

 License:            GPLv2
 License URI:        https://www.gnu.org/licenses/gpl-2.0.html

-With Stats for Update Manager you can count active installations of your plugins.
+With Stats for Update Manager you can count active installations of your plugins and themes.

 == Description ==

-# Discover how many sites are using your plugins!
+# Discover how many sites are using your plugins and themes!

-With Stats for Update Manager you can count active installations of your plugins.
+With Stats for Update Manager you can count active installations of your plugins and themes.

 This is a companion plugin for [**Update Manager**](https://codepotent.com/classicpress/plugins/) from [CodePotent](https://codepotent.com/).

 You'll find a new submenu, *Statistics*, under the *Update Manager* menu.

-Plugins that queried Update Manager at least once in the last week are considered active.
-When a plugin have not queried Update Manager in the last 4 week it's removed from the database table.
+Plugins and themes that queried Update Manager at least once in the last week are considered active.
+When a plugin/theme have not queried Update Manager in the last 4 week it's removed from the database table.
 See FAQ section to tweak.

 It also add the number of active installations in the plugin details.
 See FAQ section to tweak.